cassieqiuyd/MJOLNIR/README.md

 ```

 This will generate the adjacency matrix file `adjmat.dat` file inside `MJOLNIR/kg_prep/kg_data/`.
 This is the same file which can be found inside `MJOLNIR/data/gcn` folder downloaded in the Data section.

-Note: If you want the adjacency matrix to be weighted, pass the --weighted argument to the above command line.
+Note: If you want the adjacency matrix to be weighted, pass the `--weighted` argument to the above command line.

 ## Evaluation

-Note: if you are not using gpu, you can remove the argument "--gpu-ids 0"
+Note: if you are not using gpu, you can remove the argument `--gpu-ids 0`

 #### Evaluate Pretrained model
 ```bash